 Cleft Lip and Palate Treatment at Los Angeles Center for Oral & Maxillofacial Surgery

 Our surgeons have years of surgical training and experience performing surgeries to correct conditions of the jaws and face.
 We understand that parents only want the best care for their children, and our staff is trained to treat patients of all ages with care, including pediatric cases.
 Pediatric cases require an understanding of the future growth of a child, and our surgeons understand how to treat children in a caring, compassionate manner.
-To learn more about cleft lip and palate treatment at our practice, feel free to contact one of our offices in Los Angeles, CA, or Bakersfield, CA. One of our staff members will be happy to help you.
+To learn more about cleft lip and palate treatment at our practice, feel free to contact our office in Los Angeles, CA. One of our staff members will be happy to help you.